aqscithe/Latios-Framework-Add-Ons/AddOns/Anna/README.md

 colliders, and metadata for describing springs.
 These three things are only valid for a single update. *In case you were wondering, springs are timestep-dependent.*

+### Other Customizations

+You can override the center of mass and the inertia tensor by adding `LocalCenterOfMassOverride` and `LocalInertiaOverride` components to the rigid body.

 ## Known Issue